 It is not at all uncommon for people to struggle with both an addiction and a mental health disorder at the same time.
 When this happens, they are often referred to as having a “dual diagnosis.”
 This means that they have at least two conditions occurring at the same time and interacting with one other.
-These are also sometimes called co-occuring disorders or comorbidities.
+These are also sometimes called co-occurring disorders or comorbidities.

 For example, a person who has a social anxiety disorder may turn to alcohol as a way to help ease the symptoms that result from that condition.
 However, self-medicating in this way often only serves to make the problems worse.
 The underlying issues of the social anxiety disorder are left unaddressed, and the alcohol problem gets worse as the person becomes more reliant on it to cope.

-Or, alternately, someone who has a habit of binge drinking may develop depression as result of alcohol’s effects on their brain and their behavior.
+Or, alternately, someone who has a habit of binge drinking may develop depression as a result of alcohol’s effects on their brain and their behavior.

-A few conditions that most commonly occur alongside eating disorders include anxiety, depression, obsessive-compulsive disorder (OCD), self-harm and Post-Traumatic Stress Disorder (PTSD).
+A few conditions that most commonly occur alongside eating disorders include anxiety, depression, obsessive-compulsive disorder (OCD), self-harm, and post-traumatic stress disorder (PTSD).

 Dual Diagnosis Help

 We excel at treating patients who struggle with a dual diagnosis, even those who have tried and failed treatment many times before.
 We shine because our expert clinical team emphasizes thoroughly assessing each patient to uncover any secondary or co-occurring conditions that often accompany a primary diagnosis, in addition to teaching them the skills needed to navigate these disorders.